 - Two identical tickets for the same customer

-- Multiple itineraries for any number of passengers with the same passenger name, whether identical itineraries or not
+- Multiple itineraries for any number of customers with the same customer name, whether identical itineraries or not

 - Reserving one or more seats on the same flight or different flights for the same time frame, regardless of the class of service

-- Creating a reservation where two or more flights are booked for the same passenger when it is evident they will only be able to use one
+- Creating a reservation where two or more flights are booked for the same customer when it is evident they will only be able to use one

 - Creating reservations for a traveler when one already exists in the JetBlue Airways internal reservation system, or any GDS

-JetBlue recognizes there are situations where two passengers with the same name could be traveling on the same itinerary (i.e. father/son with same name) in a different reservation.
-Even if the reservations are ticketed, please ensure that both passengers are enrolled in TrueBlue and enter each passenger's respective TrueBlue number in the PNR to prevent cancellation.
+JetBlue recognizes there are situations where two customers with the same name could be traveling on the same itinerary (i.e. father/son with same name) in a different reservation.
+Even if the reservations are ticketed, please ensure that both customers are enrolled in TrueBlue and enter each customer's respective TrueBlue number in the PNR to prevent cancellation.

 JetBlue will allow the agency to refund the most recent ticket back to the original form of payment.
 We will waive the change/cancel penalty fee required by our fare rules; however a $50 Service Charge debit memo will be issued to the travel agency for administrative costs.

 Currently JetBlue does not support group bookings through the GDS.
 Any requests for group space should be submitted to the JetBlue Groups department via the online form that can be found here.
 You can also contact JetBlue Groups at 1-888-538-2583 Option 2.